Schizoprostate/Schizoprostate/README.md

 - ------------------------------------------------------------------------------------------------------
 I have a bunch of different interests ! !
 - ------------------------------------------------------------------------------------------------------
 Draw on my strawpageeee!!
-Please drop a lil wireface (I ACTUALLY DUNNO IF THE DRAWING GIMMICKS WORK OR NOT...)
+Please drop a lil wireface
 - ------------------------------------------------------------------------------------------------------
 I am colorblind so pony town tints are awful to figure out 😭..